 Given Kardashian's mass-market appeal, I didn't think her ultra-luxurious items would perform quite as well as the more affordable items.
 Incorrectly, it seems, I assumed that anyone who can afford to spend thousands on Fendi x SKIMS would just as well buy plain old Fendi instead.

-Interestingly, the footwear and accessories that an initial press release promised have yet to release, indicating that we could see a second Fendi x SKIMS drop.
+Interestingly, the footwear and accessories that an initial press release described are basically buried on the site, indicating that we could see a second Fendi x SKIMS drop.

 The collab's extras including a shearling hiking sandal as well as new versions of Fendi's First heel, the Peekaboo bag, and the Baguette are only accessible through the "Shop The Look" section of select product pages.

 Given the quiet launch of these items, it's only fair to assume that another round of SKIMS x Fendi could be en route.